Jiro Okabe: Hawaii

 In Hawaii, Okabe was ordained on July 20, 1890, and started the first Japanese church in Hilo, the Church of the Holy Cross, on January 18, 1891.
 He was transferred to Honolulu in 1893.
 Shortly after transferring to Honolulu, he returned to Japan to recruit more Japanese missionaries, including Takie Okumura and Shiro Sokabe.
 He also inherited the "Hawai Shinbun", a Japanese-language newspaper, from Jukichi Uchida in 1894, but quickly transferred it to Kenichiro Hoshida.

 During the overthrow of the Kingdom of Hawaii, Okabe was on the side of the anti-monarchists.
 He joined the Citizens' Guard and worked to quell riots, fearing that the bad reputation of Japanese immigrants at the time would grow worse if they rioted.
 Once the riots were calmed, the royalists within the Japanese community didn't trust Okabe, and he left Hawaii in 1895.

 After his time in Hawaii, he returned to the American mainland and attended the University of California.
 After graduation, he earned a doctorate at the University of Chicago.
 He also studied abroad at the London School of Economics, Heidelberg University, and the University of Paris.

 Japan

 In 1899 Okabe returned to Japan and worked as a translator for the Ministry of Foreign Affairs.
-After that he helped Hirobumi Ito and Kunitake Watanabe form the Rikken Seiyūkai.
+After that he helped Itō Hirobumi and Watanabe Kunitake form the Rikken Seiyūkai.
 He also became the head writer of the Hokkai Times.
 When the Russo-Japanese War started Okabe worked as the director of foreign correspondents.
 After the war Okabe became the head of Yingkou's military government's diplomacy, resident affairs, and administrative divisions in quick succession.

-Okabe was elected to office during the Japanese General Election, 1912.
+Okabe was elected to office during the 1912 Japanese general election.
 He was re-elected four times.

 He died on July 8, 1925.
 On the previous day he had been awarded the title Jushi-i.